Continuing Education Activity

 Rituximab is an anti-CD20 monoclonal antibody that was first approved by the FDA in 1997.
-Currently, it is approved for use by the FDA in the following conditions.
+Currently, it has approval for use by the FDA in the following conditions.

 CD20 positive B-cell Non-Hodgkin’s Lymphoma (NHL)